scipy-conference/scipy_proceedings/papers/meinke/my_paper.rst

 JUGENE is a 72-rack IBM Blue Gene/P (BG/P) system installed at JSC.
 Each rack consists of 1024
 compute nodes.
-Each compute node has a 4-core PowerPC 450 processors running at 850 MHz and 2 GB of memory for a total of 294912 cores and 147 TB of memory.
+Each compute node has a 4-core PowerPC 450 processor running at 850 MHz and 2 GB of memory for a total of 294912 cores and 147 TB of memory.
 The nodes are connected via a three dimensional torus network.
 Each node is linked to its six neighbors.
 In addition to the torus network, BG/P features a tree network that is used for global communication.
 The nodes are diskless.
 They forward IO requests to special IO nodes, which in turn talk to the GPFS file system.
-JUGENE's peak performance is about one petaflops and it reaches about 825 teraflops in the Linpack benchmark.
+JUGENE's peak performance is about one petaflop and it reaches about 825 teraflops in the Linpack benchmark.
 This makes it Europe's fastest computer and the number 5 in the world [Top500]_.
 While the slow clock rate makes the system very energy efficient (364 MFlops/W), it also makes